shubshres/shubshres/README.md

 ### hello 👋
 My name is Shubhayu Shrestha and I am a Junior studying Software Engineering at the University of Texas at Arlington expecting to graduate in Fall 2022.
-I am currently working as an undergraduate researcher at UTA's Heracleia lab.
+I am currently working as an Undergraduate Researcher at UTA's Heracleia lab.
 I love coding and problem solving and being able to work on projects that I am able to use every day!
 Welcome to my GitHub page!

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=shubshres&show_icons=true&theme=github_dark)